Do SN 1987A data yield the three neutrino masses?: Introduction

 \subsection{Supernova SN 1987A neutrinos}

 Three neutrino detectors operated at the time supernova SN1987A occurred at 7:35 UT on Feb 23, 1987.
-Those detectors (Kamiokande II, IMB, and Baksan) recorded bursts of 12, 8 and 5 antineutrinos respectively at approximately the same time, and they recorded the visible energy, incoming direction and arrival times of the neutrinos.
-The three detectors were not perfectly synchronized, with a time difference between them being perhaps a few seconds.
-This lack of synchronization is usually accounted for by assuming the first event in each detector occurred at time $t=0.$ The arriving electron antineutrinos were detected based on inverse beta decay
+Those detectors (Kamiokande II, IMB, and Baksan) recorded ``bursts" or seconds-long groupings of 12, 8 and 5 events respectively at approximately the same time, and they recorded the neutrino visible energy, incoming direction and arrival times.
+The three detectors were not perfectly synchronized, with a time difference between them being a matter of some debate.
+One recent analysis has concluded that there exist substantial differences between the time of the first arriving neutrino in each detector.~\citep{Bozza2026}.
+According to this analysis, the first event in Kamiokande II arrived $6.4 \pm 60 sec$ before that in IMB, and the first event in Baksan arrived $t=30^{+2}_{-60}$ sec after that in IMB -- see Table I in ref.~\citep{Bozza2026}.
+Clearly, with such large uncertainties in the claimed detector desynchronizations, it would be useless to combine the data if our goal is to find a more reliable temporal distribution.
+We therefore simply adopt the usual convention of setting the arrival time of each detector's first event to $t=0$.
+As one estimate of how much uncertanty in time this assumption introduces, we note that the average gap beween the first and second event in the three detectors is about 0.3 seconds.

-so that the antineutrino energy was actually 1.3 MeV higher than the recorded visible $(e^+)$ energy.
+The arriving antineutrinos were detected based on inverse beta decay $\bar{\nu_e}+p \rightarrow n + e^+$ so that the antineutrino energy was actually 1.3 MeV higher than the recorded visible $(e^+)$ energy.
 Those three neutrino bursts occurred about three hours before the star emitting them suddenly brightened.
 This late light arrival, of course does not imply that neutrinos are superluminal.
 Rather, the three-hour gap between the neutrino burst and the later arrival of visible light, aligns with the small interaction between neutrinos with matter.
 Thus, photons but not neutrinos are delayed by interactions with the supernova ejecta.